bhushan00/linuxcnc-plasmac/configs/by_machine/plasmac/README.md

 - make
 - run configurator.py in the configs/by_machine/plasmac directory of the git clone.
 - select Upgrade
-You should end up with a working upgraded configuration.
+You should end up with an upgraded working configuration.

+***
+#### LICENSE
+plasmac and all its related software is released under GPLv2.